KelvinoKing/alx-system_engineering-devops/0x02-shell_redirections/README.md

 6-third_line --> Display the third line of iacta

 7-file --> Creates a file that contains a text "Best School" ending by a new line

+8-cwd_state --> Writes into the file ls_cwd_content the result of the command ls-la